lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Gain a comprehensive introduction to the **endangered and captivating Yunnan snub-nosed

-          monkey** at a dedicated exhibition.
-Learn about their unique physical

-          characteristics, their fascinating social behaviors, and the critical

-          importance of conservation initiatives to safeguard this iconic primate.
+          Visit a **Himalayan bee farm** and meet a passionate local beekeeper.
+          Delve

+          into the fascinating world of these unique bees, learn about traditional

+          beekeeping practices, and understand the vital link between nature conservation

+          and the sustainable development of local communities.
         image:
           type: ImageBlock
-          url: /images/LJ-icon6.jpg
+          url: /images/LJ-icon4.jpg
           altText: Placeholder text
           elementId: ''
           styles: